-- Dog licks my face: they may be smelling food or another enticing smell on our breath.
+- My dog licks my face: they may smell food or another enticing aroma on our breath.
 It is also related to their ancestors since our mouths are the closet equivalent to a snout.

-- Dog licks my feet: while it may seem unpleasant to us, the smell of our feet can be enticing to our dog.
+- My dog licks my feet: while it may seem unpleasant to us, the smell of our feet can be enticing to our dog.
 To an animal which licks another dog's anal glands to find out information about them, they may do the same to our feet.

-- Dog licks my hands: similarly, smells on our hands from touching things can cause a dog to lick them to learn more.
+- My dog licks my hands: similarly, smells on our hands from touching things can cause a dog to lick them to learn more.
 Also, if we have touched another animal, the dog will likely want to investigate due to territoriality.

 For further information about why a dog licks different body parts, take a look at our video on why does my dog lick me?: